Meta-Distribution

 • immucore is the immutability management interface.

-• elemental-cli manages the installation, reset, and upgrade of the Kairos node.
+• kairos-agent manages the installation, reset, and upgrade of the Kairos nodes.

 • system packages contains additional packages, cross-distro, partly used in framework images